-Gender based violence: Physical, emotional or sexual violence against a person because they may not conform to the assigned gender/gender expression/gender role.
+Gender based violence: Physical, emotional or sexual violence against a person because of entrenched biased beliefs about different genders or because they may not conform to the assigned gender/gender expression/gender role.

 Cisgender: a cisgender (or cis) person is someone whose gender identity (their own sense of their gender) aligns with the gender assigned to them at birth.
 For example, someone who was assigned male at birth and identifies as a man.
 A cisgender person enjoys cisgender privilege in a society which upholds the gender binary (which a trans person does not).